What can the evolution of self-replicating computer programs tell us about evolution in nature?

 Info for Perspective CE Students

-Please arrive on the half-hour if possible
+Please arrive on the half-hour.

 I am blogging now!
 Find my biweekly posts on science, eductation, the fri stream and other tidbits at: http://covertscience.blogspot.com/.